rdmurphy/create-clone/README.md

 create-clone git@gist.github.com:user/hash.git#branch
 ```

-## Private GitHub repos
+## Private repos

+GitHub, GitLab and Bitbucket all have varying methods for authenticating against their services, so each one needs slightly different permissions and keys.

+> Fun fact &mdash; Private GitHub gists are already supported without any additional authentication because they're only "private" as long as no one else has the URL.
+[This is a documented feature](https://help.github.com/en/articles/creating-gists#about-gists)!

+### GitHub

 `create-clone` requires a [GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) with read access for repositories and/or gists.
-Once you have this code, it needs to be available in your environment at `GITHUB_TOKEN`.
+Once you have this token, it needs to be available in your environment at `GITHUB_TOKEN`.

 In your `.bashrc`/`.zshrc`/preferred shell config: